eaobservatory/hedwig/doc/user/register.rst

 .. image:: image/profile_new.png

+The system will then send a message including a verification code to your email address.
+Click the "Send code" button to begin this process.
+When you receive the code, you can copy and paste it into the box on the following page.

 Finally you should select the institution with which you are affiliated.
 Please check the menu of institutions which are already known to the system.
 If your institution appears here,